-If these ideas of self-doubt go unchecked, they can destroy our dreams, impact our relationships, result in decreased vitality, and sap our joy.
+If these ideas of self-doubt go unchecked, they can destroy your dreams, impact your relationships, result in decreased vitality, and sap your joy.

 Moving beyond our MAC DADDY false beliefs and learning to trust ourselves (and even love ourselves) is not easy and effortless, which is what so many of us say we want.
 We want everything to be easy and effortless.
 We even put those words into our affirmations.
 (Am I right or am I right?)